heistp/cgmon/README.md

 1. [Install Go](https://golang.org/dl/).
 2. Download cgmon: `go get -u github.com/heistp/cgmon`
-3. Build cgmon: `go build` (in `cgmon` directory, by default `~/go/src/github.com/heistp/cgmon`)
+3. Build cgmon: `go build` (from `cgmon` directory, by default `~/go/src/github.com/heistp/cgmon`)
 4. Put `cgmon` somewhere on your PATH (or specify an absolute path)
 5. Run `cgmon -h` for usage

+A few more (hopefully unnecessary) notes:

+- The C code doesn't depend on any external libs, and the Go code only depends on [gonum](https://github.com/gonum) for statistics, which should be pulled down automatically by `go get`. `go build` compiles the C code automatically (obviously, a C compiler must be installed).
-Note that this was developed on Go 1.13, but also tested on Go 1.12.
+- `cgmon` was developed on Go version 1.13, but also tested on Go 1.12.
 It may or may not build and work with earlier versions.
 The C code doesn't depend on any external libs, and the Go code depends only on [gonum](https://github.com/gonum) for statistics, which should be pulled down automatically by `go get`.
+- It is also possible instead of step 3 to do `go install github.com/heistp/cgmon`, which will place the binary in `~/go/bin` by default.
+The method I included just offers more control over where the binary goes.

-Note also that because `cgmon` uses `cgo`, it is recommended to run the executable on the same version of Linux it was built on.
+- Because `cgmon` uses `cgo`, it is recommended to run the executable on the same version of Linux it was built on.
 However, there is some flexibility here.
 For example, it's possible to build on kernel 5.1 and deploy on kernel 4.15, and vice-versa.
-I had to make a few small changes in order for this to be possible.
+I had to make a few small changes on the C side in order for this to be possible.

-The C code doesn't depend on any external libs, and the Go code depends only on [gonum](https://github.com/gonum) for statistics, which should be pulled down automatically by `go get`.

 ## Quick Start